Cannabis causes mental illness

-The amount of marijuana someone smokes, the strength and where it comes from, can cause different effects.
-Dealers can spray Marijuana with a number of substances to get you addicted including heroin, cocaine, amphetamine, methadone, diazepam to name a few (giving the drug a unique ‘marker’ , so that you return to the same dealer).
+The amount of cannabis someone smokes, the strength and where it comes from, can cause different effects.
+Dealers can spray Cannabis with a number of substances to get you addicted including heroin, cocaine, amphetamine, methadone, diazepam to name a few (giving the drug a unique ‘marker’ , so that you return to the same dealer).
 You can’t be sure what you are smoking.

-You can become both addicted and dependent on marijuana.
+You can become both addicted and dependent on cannabis.